modular/modular/KGEN/docs/public/programming-manual.md

 var x : F32   # F32 works like a "typedef"
 ```

-Like `var` and `let`, aliases obey scope and you can use local aliases within
+Like `var` and `let`, aliases obey scope, and you can use local aliases within
 functions as you'd expect.

 ### Autotuning / Adaptive compilation

 Mojo parameter expressions allow you to write portable parametric algorithms
-like you can do in other languages, but when writing high performance code you
+like you can do in other languages, but when writing high-performance code you
 still have to pick concrete values to use for the parameters.
-For example when
+For example, when
-writing high performance numeric algorithms, you might want to use memory
+writing high-performance numeric algorithms, you might want to use memory
 tiling to accelerate the algorithm, but the dimensions to use depend highly on
 the available hardware features, the sizes of the cache, what gets fused into
 the kernel, and many other fiddly details.